top of page

-As a deep discount broker, Trading Direct, a division of York Securities, Inc., does not render advice to security selection, nor give tax or legal advice.
+As a discount broker, Trading Direct, a division of York Securities, Inc., does not render advice as to security selection, nor give tax or legal advice.
 Trading Direct offers investment information and research from Independent Third Party Vendors believed to be reliable.
 This investment information and research is provided for general information only and is not to be construed as an offer to sell or a solicitation of an offer to buy any investment security by Trading Direct.
 These independent third party vendors may render any opinions or recommendations they desire.
 Trading Direct, a division of York Securities Inc. does not make any warranties or guarantees in any way with regard to this research or investment information.
 TRADING DIRECT, A DIVISION OF YORK SECURITIES INC. GIVES NO EXPRESS OR IMPLIED WARRANTIES (INCLUDING BUT NOT LIMITED TO WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR USE) WITH RESPECT TO THE INFORMATION.

 Neither Trading Direct, a division of York Securities Inc., nor any independent provider/transmitter of Information shall be liable in any way, and you agree to indemnify and hold harmless Trading Direct and the independent providers/transmitters for (1) any inaccuracy, error, or delay in, or omission of (a) any Information, or (b) the transmission or delivery of Information; (2) any loss or damage arising from or occasioned by (a) any such inaccuracy, error, delay, or omission, (b) non-performance, (c) interruption of Information due either to any negligent act or omission by Trading Direct or providers/transmitters of Information or to any "force majeure" (i.e. flood, extraordinary weather conditions, earthquake, or other acts of God, fire, war, insurrection, riot, labor dispute, accident, action of government, communications, power failure, or equipment or software malfunction) or any other cause beyond the reasonable control of Trading Direct or the Information providers/transmitters.